Cymmetria/honeycomb_plugins/docs/index.rst

 4. Automatic tests
 ------------------
-If you wish, you can define a *test()* method in your plugin class that must return a list of alert names AND trigger them.
+It is highly recommended you define a *test()* method in your plugin class that returns a list of alert names AND triggers them.
 The framework can then automatically execute your test method and make sure all the listed alerts have been triggered successfully.

 5. (optional) requirements.txt
 ------------------------------